These 16 Budget Travel Tips Can Help You See More of the World in 2018

-For example, a group of fellow Penny Hoarder staffers and I are heading to Nashville at the end of January, and we’re each paying under $200 for three nights in a gorgeous apartment in the heart of the city!
+For example, a group of fellow Penny Hoarder staffers and I traveled to Nashville and each paid under $200 for three nights in a gorgeous apartment in the heart of the city!

-Alternatively, Couchsurfing is a totally free option, though you’re encouraged to reciprocally host people when you’re back home.
+Alternatively, Couchsurfing is a totally free option, though you’re encouraged to also host people when you’re back home.